We're here to help you and your child navigate the admissions process from start to finish.

 Firstly, the act of reading every evening for pleasure before sleep helps children to switch off.
 This is especially relevant in Years Five and Six when children will be working very hard and feeling the pressure mounting.
 Adults use reading as a tool to switch off and relax and it works the same way with children.

-Secondly, readers will find everything to do with the 11 Plus so much easier than those who read less or who have only just started reading.
+Secondly, readers will find everything to do with exams so much easier than those who read less or who have only just started reading.
 Readers have a very large start when it comes to things like comprehension or vocabulary based Verbal Reasoning exercises.
 Equally, when they are trying to make their writing more interesting by adding new adjectives or adverbs, they have a much wider choice than those who don’t read or only read a little.

 Finally, we know through research that every child feels some degree of pressure when they go into the exam and we know that in many cases this reduces their ability to recall vocabulary by over 10%.
 With children who have acquired more vocabulary over a long period of time, these effects will be less marked.